 Working hours.
-Teaching laboratories in the Department of Geography are open from 0900-1300 and 1400-1650 each weekday.
+Queens Building is open between the hours of 8am-5pm.
+Outside of these hours access to the building is by swipe card only.
+Students are permitted to work quietly in department study spaces until 10pm, Monday to Friday.
+Laboratories in the Department of Geography are open from 0900-1300 and 1400-1650 each weekday.
 Special arrangements must be made with the relevant Laboratory Manager for access outside these hours.
 There is no guarantee that work outside normal hours will be permitted.
 Unsupervised work by undergraduates in the laboratories is not permitted.